 - Take time out for yourself.
 Self-care is so important for each of us

 Spread the word about bowel cancer, share your knowledge with friends and colleagues.
 Help save lives.

-Make a donation or get involved in fundraising.
+Make a donation to Bowel Cancer UK or get involved in fundraising.
 All funding goes towards teaching people about bowel cancer symptoms and can help fund training for health care professionals in early diagnosis.
 Online awareness talks are available providing information about symptoms and risk factors.